 This article contains affiliate links that may earn us a commission at no extra cost to you.
 Read our Disclosure for more.
 Thanks for your support!

-Last updated on April 24th, 2024 at 01:15 pm
+Last updated on February 13th, 2026 at 05:14 pm

 If you’re planning an escape to the Greek Islands, knowing exactly what to do in Paros will definitely make you add this gem of the Cyclades Islands to your itinerary.

 Do you enjoy partying during your summer holidays?
 Or are you just interested in soaking up the sun on pristine beaches?
 Perhaps an active holiday with a bit of hiking here and some water sports there is your thing.
-No matter what type of traveller you are, Paros Island is the ideal destination for an amazing getaway.

-Add to this the fact that Paros is one of the easiest islands to get around and you have your recipe for a fantastic trip like no other.
+Paros is one of the easiest islands to get around and you have your recipe for a fantastic trip like no other.
 So, here’s what to do in Paros, one of the most popular Greek Islands.

-The Old Port of Naoussa in Paros looking as picturesque as ever.
+The Old Port of Naoussa in Paros looking as picturesque as ever

 Best Time To Visit Paros Island

-If you ask us, one of the best times to visit Paros is during Orthodox Easter.
-This is because Paros is known for the unique Easter traditions that take place in the island’s villages.
-The most striking among them are the Passion of Christ reenactments in the villages of Marpissa and Lefkes.
+However, if you’re not interested in beach life, one of the best times to visit Paros is during Orthodox Easter.
+Paros is known for its unique Easter traditions, which take place in the island’s villages.

 Reenactment of the Passion of Christ by locals in Marpissa Village.